 The invertebrate record for Fox Hagg nature reserve is more restricted than that for Wyming Brook, a result of both its smaller size and of less frequent recording.
-The main interest of the reserve is its lepidopteran fauna, which include the smoky wave (Scopula imitaria), it's only Sheffield record apart from Blackamoor, the notable Coleopphora vitisella and the green hairstreak butterfly.
+The main interest of the reserve is its lepidopteran fauna, which include the smoky wave (Scopula imitaria), it's only Sheffield record apart from Blackamoor, and the notable Coleopphora vitisella.
 Also noteworthy were two locally uncommon diptera, Myopa buceata and Servillea ursine, representatives of the aculeate hymenoptera and the dead wood beetles Triplax aenea and Orchesia undulata.